GolbargK/cupcake-business-analysis-visualization/README.md

 # Data Visualization for a Cupcake Business using Power BI
 <div align="justify">
-In this project, I visualized a cupcake company data in the way that the end user is able to get the fastest responses to their questions.
+In this project!, I visualized a cupcake company data in the way that the end user is able to get the fastest responses to their questions.
 The report includes two pages:

 * Executive summary page including revenue, profit, average sales, top 10 flavors, customer count which were analyzed by year, region, fulfillment type, and product type.